 * 2018-2019: Alice’s Adventures with Idioms

-Membership is open to all 3rd-5th grade students and roles are determined by auditions held in September.
-Rehearsals are on Tuesdays and Thursdays, directly after school (3:30-4:30 pm).
+Membership in Drama Club is open to all 3rd-5th grade students and roles are determined by auditions held in August.
+Rehearsals are on Tuesdays and Thursdays, after school (3:30-4:30 pm).
 We hope to see you there!

 Thiriot Elementary is proud of its vegetable garden.
 Students in 1st through 5th grade help care for our crops.
 This year, the fifth grade students decided what should be planted for the fall crop.
 Then students in all grades prepared the soil and planted seeds.
 To help us learn about gardening and eating healthier, a gardener from Create a Change Now comes to Thiriot every Tuesday.
 Classes takes turns working with the gardener in the garden beds.

 Our fall harvest consists of squash, cucumbers, zucchini, tomatoes, and bell peppers.
 When our crops are ready to be picked, the farmer helps us harvest the vegetables and lets students sample them.
 Most of the vegetables we grow are sold at our Farmers Market that we hold a couple of times a year.